 2. Don’t be too hard on yourself.

-Our bodies go through so many changes so quickly, we often get overeager to “get our body back” and forget we’ve just done the equivalent of 100 marathons.
+Our bodies go through so many changes so quickly, we often get overeager to “get our body back” (reminder: your body never left) and forget we’ve just done the equivalent of 100 marathons.
 (Maybe not 100, but you get my point.)

 The last thing you need right now is a low-calorie, restrictive weight loss diet.
-Focus on eating lots of high-quality protein, natural fats and seasonal fruits and vegetables.
-As your body gets the nourishment it needs, it will naturally return to a healthy weight in it’s own time.
+Focus on eating lots of high-quality protein, natural fats and seasonal fruits and vegetables so your body gets the nourishment it needs.

 3. Eat fat like it’s your (second) job.